tbd-ai/tbd-tools/MXNet-MemoryProfiler/README.md

 Note how we redirect stderr and stdout output to 'log_file' above, the stderr output contains annotations from the memory profiler that we will use to generate the memory profile graph.

-4. Use 'memory_analysis.py' script.
-Pass, as command line argument, the path of the directory containing the stderr log file of sockeye/mxnet (in our example: 'logs' folder from step 1).
+5. Use 'memory_analysis.py' script.
+Pass, as command line argument, the path of the directory containing the stderr log file of sockeye/mxnet (in our example: 'logs' folder from above step).
 The script will generate an analysis file (ending with 'ANALYSIS') for each log file in the folder that was supplied to the script.
 These 'ANALYSIS' files contain a json dump of information of all types of allocations found by the memory profiler.
 The generated analysis files will be placed in a folder called 'memory_analysis', in the current working directory.
 ```
 python3 memory_analysis.py /path/to/logs
 ```

-5. Next, to plot the corresponding graphs: use script 'plot_memory_analysis.py' and pass the path to 'memory_analysis' folder (generated in previous step) to this script.
+6. Next, to plot the corresponding graphs: use script 'plot_memory_analysis.py' and pass the path to 'memory_analysis' folder (generated in previous step) to this script.
 It will plot one graph for each 'ANALYSIS' file in 'memory_analysis' folder.
 It will place the graphs in 'memory_analysis_graphs' in current working directory.
 The script has other options such as to plot all files on same graph (used for comparison studies), explore the other options by running 'python3 plot_memory_analysis.py -h'.
 ```
 python3 plot_memory_analysis.py memory_analysis
 ```